Rich, creamy Coquito is a classic Puerto Rican treat made with coconut cream, coconut milk, baking spices and, most important, rum.

 Ponche de Coquito

-If eggs are included in the mixture, it's called Ponche de Coquito.
-To make it, add the yolks of four large eggs to the mixture.
+If made with eggs, it’s called Ponche de Coquito.
+To make it, add the beaten yolks of four large eggs to the mixture before heating.